jaypast/shield-ai/proposal/shield-ai-roi-proposal.md

 Shield AI is that product.
 It takes DDG's existing infrastructure, existing user base, and existing brand positioning, and extends them into the fastest-growing market in technology (enterprise AI), with a differentiation that no competitor can replicate (verifiable zero-retention privacy).

-The investment is $2–4M.
+The approach is deliberately low-risk: a $15–30K validation sprint confirms demand before a dollar of engineering is spent.
+The technology stack is 70% bought and self-hosted, reducing the build to $1.5–3M for the custom IP layer.
+Monthly vendor costs of $12–25K are noise against any revenue scenario.

 The conservative return is $163M in new ARR.
 The moderate return is $653M.
 The question is not whether the market exists — Abacus AI already proved it does.
 The question is whether DuckDuckGo will capture it before someone else builds privacy on top of AI, instead of AI on top of privacy.

 DuckDuckGo should build it from the inside out.
 That's what Shield AI is.